TopeAdebayo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that displays the content of two files
+Write a script that displays the last 10 lines of a file